tejassrinivasan/BlitzLLM/README.md

 ## Endpoints

 ### `POST /generate-insights`
 Generates a text response based on the provided question and optional context.
+The call returns immediately with a `response_id` while processing continues asynchronously.

 | Field | Type | Description |
 |-------|------|-------------|